 Do I have a NC Personal Injury Case?

 Anyone who is injured due to the negligence of another through no fault of their own can potentially have a personal injury case in North Carolina.
-NC is a contributory negligence state, meaning if the injured person is even 1% at fault, they can not recover on a personal injury case.
+NC is a contributory negligence state, meaning if the injured person is even 1% at fault, they can not recover on a personal injury case (but see Last Clear Chance Doctrine).

-Though work injuries are usually governed under NC Workers’ Compensation law, there are specific circumstances by which you can have a personal injury case for injuries you sustained on the job.
-For example, if you are a delivery driver and get into a motor vehicle collision while performing your job duties, and through no fault of your own, you will be eligible for NC Worker’s Compensation benefits through your employer and may be entitled to compensation through a personal injury case against the at-fault driver.
+Though work injuries are usually governed under NC Workers’ Compensation, there are specific circumstances under which you can have a personal injury case for injuries you sustained on the job.
+For example, if you are a delivery driver and get into a motor vehicle collision while performing your job duties (through no fault of your own), you may be eligible for Worker’s Compensation through your employer and may also be entitled to compensation through a injury case against the at-fault driver.

-Also, please remember that if there are passengers in your car that are injured during an accident, they can also have personal injury claims against the at-fault driver.
-Minors can also have a personal injury case against at-fault drivers.
+Also, please remember that if there are passengers in your car (including minors) that are injured during an accident, they can also have personal injury claims against the at-fault driver.

 How long do I have to file a NC Personal Injury Case?